alexabate/alexabate.github.io/_posts/2016-11-05-movie-lens.md

     Number of predictions made = 99859
     Root mean square error = 1.30217928718

 Erm, it got worse!
-Let's try something more sensible
+Let's try something more sensible.
+(The failed predictions occur because that movie was only rated by a single user.)

 # Predict a rating as the weighted mean of all ratings